 What Is The Difference Between Kitten And Cat Food?

 Our cats are obligate carnivores, and once they’re off their mother’s milk, they’ll need a meat-based diet in order to survive and thrive.
-Taurine and protein are especially important for their development, while carbohydrates are not a good option since they’re not easily digestible.
+Taurine and protein are especially important for their development, while carbohydrates are not a good option since they’re not as easily digestible.
+As a result, the best cat foods typically have higher protein and lower carbohydrate content.

 This rule that applies to the feline species, isn’t the only thing we should pay attention to when it comes to our cat’s diet.
 It’s also important to understand that each life stage of a cat requires different nutritional attention.